WELLAND CANAL TRAIL:

 The Welland Canal Trail follows the Welland Canal from Port Colborne where the canal connects to Lake Erie north to St. Catharines where the canal connects to Lake Ontario.
 In St. Catharines, the George Nicholson Trail extends the Welland Canal Trail along Port Weller Harbor out into Lake Ontario.
 The canal allows passage between these two Great Lakes that would otherwise be impossible because of Niagara Falls.
 This is the forth evolution of the canal.
 Built after and because of the Erie Canal it was enlarged and re-routed over the years just as the Erie Canal was.
 There are 8 modern Locks along the canal.
 Visit; WELLAND CANAL for more information.

 The Welland Canal Trail is part of the regional Greater Niagara Circle Route.
+[The Bridge-It Route travels on-road between Thorold and Niagara Falls cutting the Circle Route in half.
+SEE; Route Directions for cycling from Port Robinson's Ferry parking lot to the Niagara Parkway in Chippawa, Ontario].
 Four connected trails combine to form a circle (north-south & east-west) along both Great Lakes, the Niagara River and the Welland Canal.
 At it's southern end this trail connects with the Friendship Trail that travels east-west between Port Colborne and Fort Erie along an old rail bed.
 At it's northern end this trail connects to the Waterfront Trail; Lake Ontario/Niagara Section which originates from the east in Niagara-on-the-Lake before passing through St. Catharines.
 Finally, the Friendship Trail and Waterfront Trail are connected via the Niagara River Recreational Trail .

 Note; If you continue along Clarence St/Welland St you come to the start of the Friendship Trail on your right next to the Fraser Street parking lot.

-The trail travels alongside the East Bank of the canal.
+The Welland Canal Trail travels alongside the East Bank of the Welland Canal.
 Come to a bridge across the canal at 1.7 miles for Lock 8.
 Cross over to The Island.
 The Weir Canal (First & Third Welland Canals) is on the western side of The Island.
 Come to an intersection.

 Note; Left the paved trail brings you towards the southern tip of the island.